MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-server-endpoints.md

 For other server versions, you have two options to offboard servers from the service:
 - Uninstall the MMA agent
-- Remove the Windows Defender ATP workspace configuration
+- Remove the Microsoft Defender ATP workspace configuration

 >[!NOTE]
 >Offboarding causes the server to stop sending sensor data to the portal but data from the server, including reference to any alerts it has had will be retained for up to 6 months.

 ### Uninstall servers by uinstalling the MMA agent
-To offboard the server, you can uninstall the MMA agent from the server or detach it from reporting to your Windows Defender ATP workspace.
-After offboarding the agent, the server will no longer send sensor data to Windows Defender ATP.
+To offboard the server, you can uninstall the MMA agent from the server or detach it from reporting to your Microsoft Defender ATP workspace.
+After offboarding the agent, the server will no longer send sensor data to Microsoft Defender ATP.
 For more information, see [To disable an agent](https://docs.microsoft.com/azure/log-analytics/log-analytics-windows-agents#to-disable-an-agent).

-### Remove the Windows Defender ATP workspace configuration
+### Remove the Microsoft Defender ATP workspace configuration
 To offboard the server, you can use either of the following methods:

-- Remove the Windows Defender ATP workspace configuration from the MMA agent
+- Remove the Microsoft Defender ATP workspace configuration from the MMA agent
 - Run a PowerShell command to remove the configuration

-#### Remove the Windows Defender ATP workspace configuration from the MMA agent
+#### Remove the Microsoft Defender ATP workspace configuration from the MMA agent

 1. In the **Microsoft Monitoring Agent Properties**, select the **Azure Log Analytics (OMS)** tab.

-2. Select the Windows Defender ATP workspace, and click **Remove**.
+2. Select the Microsoft Defender ATP workspace, and click **Remove**.

     ![Image of Microsoft Monitoring Agen Properties](images/atp-mma.png)